 4. Australia Awards Scholarships

-Overview: Funded by the Australian government, these scholarships support students from Asia, the Pacific, Africa, and the Middle East to study in Australian universities.
+Funded by the Australian government, these scholarships support students from Asia, the Pacific, Africa, and the Middle East to study at Australian universities.

 Benefits: